-PART C - TERMS OF USE OF THIS POLICY
+PART B - TERMS OF USE OF THIS POLICY

-- 1. This policy is intended to apply to staff evaluation of development variance permits, development permit applications that include bylaw variances, and site specific exemptions to the Floodplain Bylaw. - 2.
+- 1. This policy is intended to apply to staff evaluation of development variance permits, and development permit applications that include bylaw variances. - 2.
 The Board of the Regional District of Nanaimo is not in any way bound by this policy and is free to apply, or not apply, any evaluation criterion it deems appropriate in its consideration of applications.